bhumikamittal7/bhumikamittal7.github.io/_pages/infosec-spring25.md

 The grading policy will be absolute, meaning your grade will be based on your performance against fixed criteria, not compared to other students.
 This ensures that anyone who demonstrates mastery of the material can achieve the top grades, regardless of how others perform.
 The cut-offs for each grade will be announced soon.

 ### Attendance
 The course requires 100% attendance, and attendance will be recorded in every class.
-There will be no make-up provisions for missed quizzes or class participation for whatever reason.
+There will be material covered in class that is not present in textbooks.
+In addition, some portion of the lectures will be used for discussions.
+It is in your best interests to attend the lectures as they happen, and get your questions answered during the discussions, rather than waiting till the end of the semester.
+Additionally, there will be no make-up provisions for missed quizzes or class participation for whatever reason.

 ### Resources and Reading Materials
 **Text-books:**